tgolsson/repro-flycheck-inconsistent/README.md

 Compilation finished at Mon Nov  6 15:59:06, duration 0.04 s
 ```

+Removing one of the config options makes the above fail with the expected output , so it's
+definitely using the configuration file and running correctly.

 Whereas having the buffer open generates the following output:

 ``` shell